OpenTidalFarm/OpenTidalFarm/docs/examples/channel-sens/channel-sens.rst

-As with other examples, we begin by defining a steady state shallow water problem, once more this is nearly identical to the :ref:`channel_simulation` example except that we define steady flow:
+As with other examples, we begin by defining a steady state shallow water problem, once more this is similar to the :ref:`channel_simulation` example except that we define steady flow driven by a 0.1 m head difference across the domain.
+Note that this is facilitated by defining a strong dirichlet boundary condiditon on the walls:

 ::